 Subtitle 2: 다시 돌아오겠다고 했어

-- Use ellipses to indicate a pause or an abrupt interruption.
-In the case of a pause, if the sentence continues in the next subtitle, do not use ellipses at the beginning of the second subtitle.
+- Use ellipses to indicate a pause (2 seconds or more), hesitation or an abrupt interruption.
+In the case of a pause (2 seconds or more), if the sentence continues in the next subtitle, do not use ellipses at the beginning of the second subtitle.

 Subtitle 1: 오늘 날씨는 아주…